Advanced Prostate Cancer Treatments

 ￼Xtandi is able to block androgen receptors to slow the production of testosterone without the use of a steroid.
 Xtandi cannot be used in men with a seizure disorder or with severe renal failure.
 This medication can be taken with or without food.
 Blood pressure will be monitored regularly, along with some blood tests, including liver function, kidney, function, and electrolytes.
 The PSA lab test is the primary way to determine how well the medications are managing the prostate cancer, along with scans.

-Side effects of these therapies include: breast pain or enlargement, cholesterol level changes, erectile dysfunction and lower libido, diarrhea and / or constipation, increase in belly fat, joint pain, swelling, increased risk of osteoporosis, and cardiovascular events.
+Side effects of these therapies include: breast pain or enlargement, cholesterol level changes, dysfunction and lower libido, diarrhea and / or constipation, increase in belly fat, joint pain, swelling, increased risk of osteoporosis, and cardiovascular events.

 Xofigo® for Advanced Prostate Cancer Treatment